blinkops/blink-go-cli/README.md

 ```sh-session
 blink init
 ```
-You will be prompted to add a hostname (will be https://app.blinkops.com by defauly) and an API-key
+You will be prompted to add a hostname (will be https://app.blinkops.com by default unless Blink is run locally within the org) and an API-key
 ```sh-session
 ✔ Hostname: https://app.dev.blinkops.com